William-Carbonneau/Image-Processing-Global-Illumination-and-Edge-Detection/README.md

-# Image Processing Global Illumination and Edge Detection
+# Lumina - Image Processing, Global Illumination, and Edge Detection

 ## Description:
 A project for "Integrative Project in Computer Science", focusing in 3D rendering using global illumination and image processing by convolutions and edge detection.